metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 {% edge from="metadata-delegate-pda" to="metadata-delegate" path="straight" /%}
 {% /diagram %}

+Here are some key properties of Metadata Delegates:

+- There can be as many Metadata delegates as needed for a given asset.
+- Metadata delegates are derived from the Mint account which means they exist regardless of the owner of the asset.
+Thus, transferring an asset does not affect the Metadata delegates.
+- Metadata delegates are also derived from the current Update Authority of the asset.
+This means, whenever the Update Authority is updated on an asset, all Metadata delegates are voided and cannot be used by the new Update Authority.
+- Metadata delegates can be revoked by the Update Authority that approved them.
+- Metadata delegates can also revoke themselves.

+There exists 7 different types of Metadata Delegates, each with a different scope of action.
+Here is a table summarizing the different types of Metadata Delegates and their scope of action:

 | Delegate                  | Self-updates | Update items in collection | Update scope                                                              |
 | ------------------------- | ------------ | -------------------------- | ------------------------------------------------------------------------- |
 | Authority Item            | ✅           | ❌                         | `newUpdateAuthority` ,`primarySaleHappened` ,`isMutable` ,`tokenStandard` |